yunhygkim/dcshell/README.md

 4. Press the '**Remsh Hulls**' button to remesh the convex hulls.

 	* Before pressing the button, set '**iteration**' and '**maximum volume increase**'parameters.
-	* Once the remeshing process is worked, the weighted average fatness for every iteration at different percentages of maximum volume increase will be recored in the "*_fatness_all.txt" file.
+	* Once the remeshing process is worked, the weighted average fatness for every iteration at different percentages of maximum volume increase will be recorded in the "*_fatness_all.txt" file.
 	* To check the current weighted average fatness, press the '**Print Fatness**' button.

 5. Press one of the three buttons such as'**Use Heuristic**', '**Use Exact Volume**', and '**Use SVM**' to make the hulls disjoint.

 	* Before pressing the button, set '**collapse vertex dist**', '**volume sample size**', and '**c-svm C**' parameters.
-	* the '**c-svm C**', a important parameter, affects both running time and output quality.
+	* the '**c-svm C**', an important parameter, affects both running time and output quality.

 		* If '**c-svm C**' is lower, then both computation time and output quality increase.